-Effective January 1, 2008, the General Partners amended employment agreements with certain of their employees whereby such employees have been granted rights to participate in a portion of the special profits interest allocations (in certain cases, whether or not such special profits interest is earned by the General Partners) effective January 1, 2008 and incentive allocations earned by the General Partners, typically net of certain expenses and generally subject to various vesting provisions.
+Partners) effective January 1, 2008 and incentive allocations earned by the General Partners, typically net of certain expenses and generally subject to various vesting provisions.
 The vesting period of these rights is generally between two and seven years, and such rights expire at the end of the contractual term of each respective employment agreement.
 The unvested amounts and vested amounts that have not been withdrawn by the employee generally remain invested in the Investment Funds and earn the rate of return of these funds, before the effects of any special profits interest allocations effective January 1, 2008 or incentive allocations, which are waived on such amounts.
 Accordingly, these rights are accounted for as liabilities in accordance with SFAS No. 123 (Revised 2004), Share-Based Payment ("SFAS No. 123(R)"), and remeasured at fair value each reporting period until settlement.

 The General Partners recorded compensation expense of \$5 million and \$3 million related to these rights for the three months ended March 31, 2009 and 2008, respectively.
-Compensation expense is included in expenses of our Investment Management segment in the consolidated statements of operations.
+Compensation expense is included in selling, general and administrative in the consolidated statements of operations.
 Compensation expense arising from grants in special profits interest allocations is recognized in the consolidated financial statements over the vesting period.
 Accordingly, unvested balances of special profits interest allocations allocated to certain employees are not reflected in the consolidated financial statements.
 Unvested amounts not yet recognized as compensation expense within the consolidated statements of operations were \$4 million each as of March 31, 2009 and December 31, 2008, respectively.
 That cost is expected to be recognized over a weighted average of 2.8 years.
+Cash paid to settle rights that had been withdrawn for the three months ended March 31, 2009 was not material.
 Cash paid to settle rights that had been withdrawn for the three months ended March 31, 2008 was \$3 million.